ryan-mcclue/unsw/comp3331/wk3/week3.md

 When a request is recieved, a hash table lookup is performed.
-Say request data key 4.2, will follow peers based on this rule to find destination If a server is removed, keys migrate to maintain this rule
+Say request data key 4.2, will follow peers based on this rule to find destination If a server is removed, keys migrate to maintain this rule For new peers joining the network, there will be a designated contact peer where queries relating to particular successor/predecessor are forwarded

+TODO: distribution times for client-server and p2p

 80% of ISP bandwidth is video streaming (acheived with: compression + DASH + playout buffering)